Category Archives: General

 By Matin Durrani

-All members of the IOP can access the entire new issue right now via the digital version of the magazine or by downloading the free Physics World app onto your iPhone or iPad or Android device, available from the App Store and Google Play, respectively.
-The issue includes a stack of bonus audio and video content, including three short films we’ve specially made about some of the top spin-offs from physics.
+If you’re a member of the Institute of Physics (IOP), it’s time to get stuck into the new issue of Physics World, which you can access free via the digital version of the magazine or by downloading the Physics World app onto your iPhone or iPad or Android device, available from the App Store and Google Play, respectively.

 By Hamish Johnston